 J. NATIONAL NUMBERS

 The top 10 numbers for each class are reserved for the top 10 ranked riders from the previous year.
 A rider with an earned number has the option to reserve a different number, if available.
 To reserve a number, click HERE or go to www.atvmotocross.com for rider requirements.

-- To be eligible for series awards, a rider must enter the following minimum number of events in the same class.
+- To be eligible for a National Class Championship, a rider must enter the following minimum number of events in the same class.
 However, only the maximum number of events will be counted.
 In the event of gross, reckless, or willful misconduct, at the discretion of the Official, a Disqualification (“DQ”) may not be used as a throw-away.

-- Overall points will be earned in each class per event as follows*:
+- Class Points will be earned based on overall results per event as follows:

 L. PROTESTS & PENALTIES

 - Protests must comply with the AMA Racing Rulebook.
 Protests must be in writing and delivered to the referee no more than 30 minutes after results have been posted.
 The AMA Racing National Championship Protest Form will be made available from the Referee.